Thursday, September 28, 2017

 come on in my kitchen

 Make do.
 Get by.
 Take what you get, and be still.
 Words my grandmother spoke over coffee in her kitchen in Northern Minnesota.
 Or, other words my sisters and I heard in the kitchen, hiding under the table while my mother and her friends coffee-klatched and smoked, in the late afternoon, before the husbands came home.
-Tobacco smoke mingled with the scent of ironed, white business shirts wafting in from the warm, afternoon living room, where the ironing board was not yet put away.
+Cigarette smoke mingled with the scent of ironed, white business shirts wafting in from the warm, afternoon living room, where the ironing board was not yet put away.
 Lulled by the sound of women's voices, telling the truth to each other, we listened and waited quietly, so they wouldn't shoo us out.

 When they stood up to go home, we sneaked out and sipped the dregs of sweetened and creamed